U-Turn (Brian McKnight album)

 U-Turn is the seventh studio album by American singer Brian McKnight.
 It was released on March 25, 2003 in the United States by Motown Records.
 The album takes much inspiration in McKnight's split from his wife Julie from whom he divorced the same year.
 While McKnight again provided the majority of the album, he also consulted musicians Anthony "Joint Custody" Nance, Rockwilder, and production duo The Underdogs to work with him.
 As with previous album Superhero (2001), he also enlisted several high-profile guest vocalists, including singers Carl Thomas, Joe, and Tank as well as rappers Nelly and Fabolous.

-The album earned generally mixed reviews from music critics who called it uneven but well-crafted.
+The album earned generally mixed reviews, with critics praising McKnight’s vocals and polished blend of contemporary R&B and hip hop while others criticized its bland production, safe songwriting, and lack of distinction.
 U-Turn debuted and peaked at number seven on the US Billboard 200.
 In addition, it reached number four on the Top R&B/Hip-Hop Albums and was eventually certified gold by the Recording Industry Association of America (RIAA).
 Lead single "Shoulda, Woulda, Coulda" entered the top forty of Billboards Hot R&B/Hip-Hop Songs and received a Grammy Award nomination for Best Male R&B Vocal Performance.

+Background

+Following his sixth studio album Superhero (2001), which debuted at number seven on US Billboard 200 and sold more than 870,000 copies domestically, McKnight continued to expand beyond the contemporary R&B sound associated with his earlier work on his next project, U-Turn.
+The album further developed his growing interest in hip hop, building on the genre experimentation of Superhero while incorporating collaborations with rappers Nelly, Fabolous, and Six John, as well as hip hop producer Rockwilder.
+At the same time, McKnight retained the romantic ballads that had long been central to his music, alongside R&B, soul, and inspirational material.
+McKnight described U-Turn as a "coming out” and “reinvention," reflecting changes in his personal life, including becoming single, his children growing older, and a change in management.
+He also acknowledged the growing influence of hip hop on contemporary radio, explaining that the album was intended to incorporate elements of both hip hop and R&B while remaining accessible to mainstream audiences.